 Taking a little time to think about your answers and what you want to convey during the interview is important.
 Try to organize your thoughts and focus on finding a way to convey something you would be sad if the interviewer (or interviewing team) didn’t know about you before you left the room.
 Find a way to integrate that into your conversation and responses.

 After what I call the sweaty palms part, it’s your turn to ask the questions.
 As you are getting to know more about the hospital, how the anesthesia department works etc, don’t forget to make sure it’s going to be a good fit for you as well!

-Confession: I remember being so eager for a job and honestly, I really wanted a paycheck (after 3 years of living off student loans and eating mac ‘n cheese), that I *almost* took the first job offered to me!
-It wouldn’t have been a good fit, and after interviewing at other places, it became very clear.
+Confession: I remember being so eager for a job and honestly, I just really wanted a paycheck (after 3 years of living off student loans and eating mac ‘n cheese).
+Because of this, I *almost* took the first job offered to me!
+It wouldn’t have been a good fit, and after interviewing at other places, it glaringly obvious.
 Definitely don’t get caught in that trap!